TomArcher/technical-blog/content/posts/how-large-languag-models-learn/index.md

 In the simplest terms, calculus gives LLMs the ability to *improve*.
 Specifically, it gives them a way to measure *change.*

-When a model produces an output, it compares that output to the correct answer and computes a **loss** — a single number representing error.
-But the key question is: *how should each parameter change to make that loss smaller next time?*
+When a model produces an output, it compares that output to the correct answer and computes a **loss**, a single number that represents error.
+But the key question is *how each parameter should change to make that loss smaller next time?*.

 That question is answered by **derivatives.** A derivative tells the model how sensitive the loss is to a small change in one of its parameters.
 If the derivative is positive, the model nudges that parameter down; if it's negative, it nudges it up.